nvim-tree/nvim-tree.lua/README.md

 let g:nvim_tree_symlink_arrow = ' >> ' " defaults to ' ➛ '. used as a separator between symlinks' source and target.
-let g:nvim_tree_respect_buf_cwd = 1 "0 by default, will change cwd of nvim-tree to that of new buffer's when opening nvim-tree. let g:nvim_tree_create_in_closed_folder = 0 "1 by default, When creating files, sets the path of a file when cursor is on a closed folder to the parent folder when 0, and inside the folder when 1. let g:nvim_tree_preserve_window_proportions = 0 "0 by default, will equalize the height and width of windows other than nvim-tree upon opening a file." let g:nvim_tree_window_picker_exclude = {
+let g:nvim_tree_respect_buf_cwd = 1 "0 by default, will change cwd of nvim-tree to that of new buffer's when opening nvim-tree. let g:nvim_tree_create_in_closed_folder = 0 "1 by default, When creating files, sets the path of a file when cursor is on a closed folder to the parent folder when 0, and inside the folder when 1. let g:nvim_tree_window_picker_exclude = {
     \   'filetype': [
     \     'notify',